 MassDEP's Climate Work

-MassDEP supports a wide range of efforts to address climate issues in Massachusetts.
-Ongoing changes that will continue to impact the quality of life in the Commonwealth include rising temperatures, changing precipitation patterns, more frequent extreme weather events and sea level rise.
-MassDEP offers many programs to help address these impacts, as part of the Administration’s overall climate efforts.
-Climate effects are addressed while meeting the agency's responsibilities in areas of monitoring and assessment, reducing Greenhouse Gas emissions, administering water centered programs to promote adaptation, supporting storm response and recovery efforts, providing mapping resources, and funding for climate preparedness and resiliency efforts.
-This guide provides an overview of those efforts.
+This guide provides an overview of the wide range of MassDEP's efforts to address climate issues in Massachusetts.
+Ongoing changes that will continue to impact the quality of life in the Commonwealth include rising temperatures, changing precipitation patterns, more frequent and variable extreme weather events and sea level rise.
+MassDEP offers many programs to help address these impacts, as part of the Healey-Driscoll Administration's overarching climate efforts.
+Climate effects are addressed while meeting the agency's responsibilities in areas of monitoring and assessment, reducing Greenhouse Gas emissions, administering water centered programs to promote adaptation and resilience, supporting severe storm response and recovery efforts, providing mapping resources, and providing funding for climate preparedness and resiliency efforts.

 Table of Contents